Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 <br>
 ### User Interface

-The Framework adds layer by layer starting down at the OS level, going through the _Blockchain Level_, the _Communication Level_, _Platform Level_ up to the user interface.
-We define several concepts in order achieve the goal of allowing even non-developers to deployd their own trust-less financial applications:
+The Framework handles a stack of layers.
+Starting down we have the _OS API level_, then the _Blockchain Level_, the _Communication Level_, _Platform Level_ up to the _User Interface Level_.
+With the goal in mind of allowing even non-developers to deployd their own trust-less financial applications, we define several concepts:

 **Wallet** : Any kind of financial application that handles either crypto or digital assets for any purpose.